Darkmintis/Darkmintis/README.md

 ## What I Do

-- **Flutter Development** → Build Android-first apps focused on real users.
+- **Software Development** → Build and ship real-world mobile and web products.
 - **Rapid Prototyping** → Turn ideas into working apps fast.
 - **Product Mindset** → Focus on usability, performance, and simplicity.